Indyandie/learning-nix/README.md

 # "/nix/store/sv2srrjddrp2isghmrla8s6lazbzmikd-nix-2.11.0"
 ```

+> [!NOTE]
+>
-> [!note] Output may differ, a different hash or different version may be produced.
+> Output may differ, a different hash or different version may be produced.
 >
 > A _derivation's_ output path is fully determined by its inputs, in this case from a Nixpkgs version.
 >